 Being legally blind or visually impaired not only poses physical and psychological challenges: it also can be financially burdensome.

-Being blind or having a visual impairment can be very financially taxing.
-Not only are there direct medical costs, such as doctor visits, medications, nursing home care and guide dogs, but there are also indirect costs, such as the inability to work and generate an income.
-The lack of income, added to mounting medical expenses, can cause financial difficulties to spiral quickly out of control.
+In addition to direct costs — such as those associated with doctor visits, medications, nursing home care and guide dogs — there also are indirect costs, such as the inability to work and generate an income.
+Lack of income, combined with ongoing medical expenses, can cause financial difficulties to spiral out of control.

 When you apply for Social Security Disability benefits, the SSA will compare your condition with a listing of conditions known as the Social Security Blue Book.
 Legal blindness and visual impairments are covered under Section 2.00 of the Blue Book under "Special Senses and Speech."

 Section 2.03 covers contraction of the visual field.

 The Blue Book listings appear on the Social Security Administration website, and they include information on which tests are used to measure visual acuity, visual field and visual efficiency.